Embracing Cycle Syncing: A Journey Towards Empowered Training

 Having five ideas at once and wanting to execute them all yesterday

-What is interesting is that the strategies many of us develop to survive ADHD are the same strategies the wider world needs:
+Interestingly, the strategies many of us develop to survive ADHD are the same strategies the wider world needs:

 Clearer boundaries on load